Indian Readership Survey

 The Indian Readership Survey (IRS) is the largest continuous readership research study in the world with an annual sample size exceeding 2.56 lakh (256,000) respondents.
 IRS collects a comprehensive range of demographic information and provides extensive coverage of consumer and product categories, including cars, household appliances, household durables, household care and personal care products, food and beverages, finance and holidays.
-IRS is not restricted to survey of readership alone but is synonymous with both readership & consumption across various FMCG (Fast-Moving Consumer Goods) products throughout India.
+IRS is not restricted to survey of readership alone but is synonymous with both readership and consumption across various FMCG (Fast-Moving Consumer Goods) products throughout India.
 IRS covers information on over 100 product categories.
 IRS is conducted by MRUC (Media Research Users Council) and RSCI (Readership Studies Council of India).

 Evolution

 IRS was launched in the year 1995 with an objective of setting an industry standard for readership & other media measurement, & to provide insights on media & product consumption as well as consumer behavior patterns.
-In the year 1995-96, 23 Metro Reports were released followed by the All India Report consisting of urban and rural data.
-Simultaneously a software programme was developed to not just enable the optimum use of raw data but to also carry out multi media planning which provided a common basis of media evaluation.
+In the year 1995-96, 23 Metro Reports were released followed by the All-India Report consisting of urban and rural data.
+Simultaneously a software program was developed to not just enable the optimum use of raw data but to also carry out multimedia planning which provided a common basis of media evaluation.
 Over the years IRS has evolved to be very progressive, covering a broad spectrum of categories from Media data, Indian Demographics, Indian Market, Product Profiles, to the recently developed Telecom Report, TV Report, and IRS Countryside.
 Apart from a range of products offered new changes have been introduced in the method of classification of sub-regions from SCR’s to ISD’s, which is a more microscopic view of the consumer profile based on the socio−cultural ethnicity.
 From a user’s perspective, a few introductions in the form of participative sampling, customized queries have been introduced.
 Sub Metro level reporting for a better understanding of the consumer behavior patterns across different zones in the Metros & Edition wise reporting is the other recent introduction.

 Methodology

 IRS covers nearly 70 cities, 1178 towns and 2894 villages with the coverage being reviewed before the start of every round.
 The universe for IRS has been defined as the total resident urban and rural population of India aged 12 years and over.
-The survey excludes the off-shore territories such as Lakshadweep and Andaman and Nicobar Islands.
-North Eastern states (excluding Assam) and Jammu and Kashmir (excluding Srinagar) are also excluded from the survey.
+The survey excludes the offshore territories such as Lakshadweep and Andaman and Nicobar Islands.
+North-Eastern states (excluding Assam) and Jammu and Kashmir (excluding Srinagar) are also excluded from the survey.